Skip to Content

 ANNOUNCEMENT

-Pure Storage is named A Leader again in the 2024 Gartner® Magic Quadrant™ for Primary Storage Platforms, positioned highest in Execution and furthest in Vision.
+Everpure is named A Leader in the 2025 Gartner® Magic Quadrant™ for Enterprise Storage Platforms, positioned Highest in Execution and Furthest in Vision.

 Output Variables vs. Data Sources